andrewjarkwahwong/ASE-Scripts4VASP-AJW/README.md

 # What is Provided in the Repo:

 ## A Detailed Guide & Tutorial:
 Please first refer to the LaTex PDF before running any of the scripts.
 It's a brief pdf is provided in "guide_PDF" to provide a comprehensive guide of my tips and tricks.
 It's more of a messy and brief guide on how to install ASE and utilize my scripts.
-More detailed documentation should be referred to \href{https://wiki.fysik.dtu.dk/ase/}{the ASE environment wiki as it is well documented}.
+More detailed documentation should be referred to https://wiki.fysik.dtu.dk/ase/ as the ASE environment wiki as it is well documented.

 However, my guide will give you a walk through of my experiences installing ASE, how to use ASE to run a VASP calculation, and how to utilize my scripts in the context of catalysis.